farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex3_Create_Intune_Policies.md

 ### Task 2: Create and apply a compliance policy

 In your role as Holly Dickson, Adatum's Enterprise Administrator, you will create a compliance policy that governs Windows 10 devices at Adatum Corporation.
-This policy will dictate what the minimum OS version that must be installed on a device in order for it to access Adatum's environment.
-It will also control how long a device can stay out of compliance before it's locked out from use, thereby, requiring administrator assistance to make it operational again.
+This policy will dictate what the minimum OS version must be installed on a device in order for it to access Adatum's environment.
+It will also control how long a device can stay out of compliance before it's locked out from use, thereby requiring administrator assistance to make it operational again.
 The policy will also control who it's assigned to, which in this case will be all devices enrolled in Microsoft Intune.

 Given the problems caused at Adatum by devices that are running old versions of Windows, Holly wants to mark any device as noncompliant that is running a version of the OS that is older than version 10.0.17763.1192.
 Marking a device as noncompliant will lock the device.
 In the policy that Holly wants to create, any device running a version of Windows that is older than this version will be marked as noncompliant, and an email will be sent to the end-user notifying them of the situation.

-1. You should still be logged into LON-CL1 as the **Admin** and into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In your **Edge** browser, you should still have the **Microsoft Endpoint Manager admin center** open from the first exercise in this lab; if so, then select it now.
 If you closed it, then in **Microsoft 365 admin center**, under the **Admin centers** group in the left-hand navigation pane, select **Endpoint Manager**.